codedevote/docs/content/docs/intro/cloud-providers/azure/_index.md

 The native Azure provider accepts the following configuration settings.
 These can be provided via `pulumi config set azure-native:<option>`, or passed to the constructor of [Provider]({{< relref "/docs/reference/pkg/azure-native/provider" >}}) to construct a specific instance of the Azure provider.

-* `auxiliaryTenantIds`: (Optional)
+* `auxiliaryTenantIds`: (Optional) It can also be sourced from the following environment variable: ARM_AUXILIARY_TENANT_IDS
 * `clientCertificatePassword`: (Optional) The password associated with the Client Certificate.
-For use when authenticating as a Service Principal using a Client Certificate.
+For use when authenticating as a Service Principal using a Client Certificate It can also be sourced from the following environment variable: ARM_CLIENT_CERTIFICATE_PASSWORD
 * `clientCertificatePath`: (Optional) The path to the Client Certificate associated with the Service Principal for use when authenticating as a Service Principal using a Client Certificate.
+It can also be sourced from the following environment variable: ARM_CLIENT_CERTIFICATE_PATH
 * `clientId`: (Optional) The Client ID which should be used.
+It can also be sourced from the following environment variable: ARM_CLIENT_ID
 * `clientSecret`: (Optional) The Client Secret which should be used.
 For use When authenticating as a Service Principal using a Client Secret.
+It can also be sourced from the following environment variable: ARM_CLIENT_SECRET
 * `disablePulumiPartnerId`: (Optional) This will disable the Pulumi Partner ID which is used if a custom partnerId isn’t specified.
+It can also be sourced from the following environment variable: ARM_DISABLE_PULUMI_PARTNER_ID
 * `environment`: (Optional) The Cloud Environment which should be used.
 Possible values are public, usgovernment, german, and china.
 Defaults to public.
+It can also be sourced from the following environment variable: ARM_ENVIRONMENT
 * `msiEndpoint`: (Optional) The path to a custom endpoint for Managed Service Identity - in most circumstances this should be detected automatically.
+It can also be sourced from the following environment variable: ARM_MSI_ENDPOINT
 * `partnerId`: (Optional) A GUID/UUID that is registered with Microsoft to facilitate partner resource usage attribution.
+It can also be sourced from the following environment variable: ARM_PARTNER_ID
 * `subscriptionId`: (Optional) The Subscription ID which should be used.
+It can also be sourced from the following environment variable: ARM_SUBSCRIPTION_ID
 * `tenantId`: (Optional) The Tenant ID which should be used.
+It can also be sourced from the following environment variable: ARM_TENANT_ID
 * `useMsi`: (Optional) Allowed Managed Service Identity be used for Authentication.
+It can also be sourced from the following environment variable: ARM_USE_MSI

 For Pulumi support and troubleshooting, click the links in the sidebar on the left of the page.